qwx9/strangepg/README.md

 conda install strangepg
 ```

-Currently Linux aarch64 builds use mainline OpenGL instead of OpenGL ES.
+Currently Linux aarch64 builds use OpenGL ES and EGL instead of mainline OpenGL.
-It works on the hardware I have on hand, but might not for everyone; this will change soon.
-macOS is supported for both intel and apple silicon; both should work in the same way,
+macOS is supported for both Intel and Apple silicon; both should work in the same way,
 but the former has received much less testing.

 #### Linux